Pyongui Line: Description

 The P'yŏngyang–Sŏgam section is under the jurisdiction of the P'yŏngyang Railway Bureau, while the Sŏgam–Sinŭiju section is under the Kaech'ŏn Railway Bureau.

 There are 177 bridges with a total length of 9,083 m and 5 tunnels with a total length of 2,383 m.
 Although the average length of the bridges is only 51 m, the P'yŏngŭi Line nevertheless features the longest railway bridge in the DPRK - over 1,200 m in length.
 There are locomotive depots at P'yŏngyang, West P'yŏngyang, Chŏngju and Sinŭiju Ch'ŏngnyŏn stations, and two rolling stock maintenance facilities, one at P'yŏngyang, and one for passenger cars at Kangan station in Sinŭiju.

 Deceased North Korean leader Kim Jong-il used to travel on the P'yŏngŭi Line for visits to China, as he did not fly.

 History

 Origins, to 1945

 For the original line's history and other information prior to 1945, see Gyeongui Line (1904–1945).

-The Kyŏngŭi Line was originally opened by the Temporary Military Railway Office established by the Japanese Empire to aid in the movement of its forces during the Russo-Japanese War and to strengthen its influence over Korea.
+The Kyŏngŭi Line was originally opened by the Temporary Military Railway Office established by the Empire of Japan to aid in the movement of its forces during the Russo-Japanese War and to strengthen its influence over Korea.
 Freight service on the entirety of the line from Kyŏngsŏng to Sinŭiju started in April 1906, and on 1 September of that year, the Railway Office took over control of the Kyŏngŭi Line from the military and merged it with the Kyŏngbu Railway to create the National Railway Administration, which took over ownership and operation of the Kyŏngŭi Line.